DPenner1/Primell/README.md

 _This overview presents high-level highlights of Primell, see the [wiki](https://github.com/DPenner1/Primell/wiki) for details._

-## Unique Features (probably)
+## Cool features

-While never intended to be serious, there are two things in Primell/Listell that I think are legitimately useful, and _as far as I am aware_ are unique to it.
+While never intended to be serious, there are a few things in Primell/Listell that I think are legitimately useful.

 ### 1. List multi-indexing

 No, not the Pandas kind, but that did make it hard to search for other examples.
 Listell's index operator `@` generalizes list indexing concisely; it is effectively a way to select any items from a list and in any order:

-    (5 10 11 14 17 19 20)@(3 2)
+    (5 10 11 14 17 19 20)@(5 2)
-    = 14 11
+    = 19 11

-This was not explicitly designed for, but is just a result of how operators in Listell automatically apply a for-each approach when given a list instead of a numeric argument.
+This was not explicitly designed for, but is just a result of how operators in Primell automatically apply a for-each approach when given a list instead of a numeric argument.
 This generality meant it could then be combined elegantly with the range operator `..` to achieve Python-like list slicing _without_ any dedicated list slicing implementation code:

     (5 10 11 14 17 19 20)@(2..6)
     = 11 14 17 19